 360. Rapid Greek Reading.
-Reading of the Gospel of Matthew, 2 Corinthians, Galatians, 1 and 2 Thessalonians, James, 1 and 2 Peter, Jude, Philemon, 1 and 2 Timothy, Titus, and Revelation.
-Two years of New Testament Greek required as a prerequisite.
-Elective, three hours, fall semester, 1945.
+Reading of the Gospels of Matthew and Luke, and 2 Corinthians, Galatians, 1 and 2 Thessalonians, James, 1 and 2 Peter, Jude, Philemon, 1 and 2 Timothy, Titus, and Revelation.
+Two years of New Testament Greek required as prerequisite.
+Elective two hours, both semesters.
 Professor Siegel.

 361. Background of the Gospels.
 A survey of the history, institutions and literature of the period between the Testaments.
-Elective, two hours, 1946-1947.
+Elective, two hours, spring semester, 1946 and 1948.
 Professor Harrison.

 362. Patristics.
-Reading of selected portions of the Greek Fathers in the original, Elective, two hours, fall semester, 1944-1945, also 1946-1947.
+Reading of selected portions of the Greek Fathers in the original.
+Elective, two hours, fall semester, 1946-1947.
 Professor Harrison.